algorandfoundation/beaker/docs/html/_sources/decorators.rst.txt

 The ``authorize`` parameter may be any Subroutine that accepts a sender as its argument and returns an integer interpreted as true/false.

-Now lets write a new method to allow any account that is opted in to call it:
+Now let's write a new method to allow any account that is opted in to call it:

 .. code-block:: python